2xs/pipcore/PipInternals.md

 #### On occurence of an hardware interrupt

-* If the interrupt happens in kernel-land, it is ignored
 * If the root partition has no handler registered for this interrupt, it is ignored as well
 * The current partition's context is saved and interrupted